intarpit/work/README.md

 # work
-Please find README inside the folders, which will help you better understand.
+Please find README inside the folders, which will help you better understand the code inside the folders.